header image

 My first two manuscripts remain firmly ensconced in the back of my closet (the dust bunnies tell me they really are terrific!).
 My third attempt became my first published novel.

-A Promise to Remember and Leaving Yesterday were both finalists for the American Christian Fiction Writers Carol Award, and Waiting for Daybreak was a finalist in Women’s Fiction for the Inspirational Reader’s Choice Award.
+A Promise to Remember, Leaving Yesterday, and Finding Me were all finalists for the American Christian Fiction Writers Carol Award, and Waiting for Daybreak and Fading Starlight were finalists in Women’s Fiction for the Inspirational Reader’s Choice Award.

-For instance—in my books a middle-aged mother and a twenty-something pharmacist shared names with my daughters, and a seventyish-year-old man shared a name with my fortyish-year-old husband.
+For instance—in my books a middle-aged mother and a twenty-something pharmacist shared names with my daughters, and a seventyish-year-old man shared a name with my fiftyish-year-old husband.

 The one exception I make to this rule is my pets.
 Dusty the dog made a cameo appearance as himself in Waiting for Daybreak, Boots the cat made his debut in Leaving Yesterday, and Popcorn the turtle is incognito as a horse in Almost Amish.